novaitdevteam/nova.docs/docs/components/novachatrouteromilia.md

 ##2019R2
 ####New Features
-- Implemented mechanism for currect catching of chat session ending from ChatProxy and ending session in the component [:clipboard: NOV-16] [NOV-16]
+- Implemented mechanism for currect catching of chat session ending from ChatProxy and ending session in CharRouter the component [:clipboard: NOV-16] [NOV-16]

 ####Bug Fixes
 - none